dlanza1/ExDeMon/README.md

 ## Monitors

-Metrics are consumed by a source and sent to all monitors.
+Metrics are consumed by several sources and sent to all monitors.

 Many monitors can be declared.
 Each monitor has a filter to determine to which metrics it should be applied.
 Filtered metrics are pre-analyzed if a pre-analysis is configured.
 Once pre-analyzed, an analysis is applied to determine the current status of the metric.